Specialized Library on Islam and Iran

-The Specialized library on Islam and Iran was established on 1995 in Qom, Iran.
-This library contains resources, especially in the field of History of Iran and History of Islam.
+The Specialized Library on Islam and Iran was established on 1995 in Qom, Iran.
+This library contains resources, especially regarding the history of Iran and history of Islam.
 The library is the first specialized history library in Iran and the largest specialized history library in the Middle East.

 Historical background

 The lack of resources in historical fields in the Qom Seminary and the urgent need in this field, led to the establishment of the Specialized library on Islam and Iran based on the two tendencies of Islam and Iran to strengthen and activate discussions and historical studies in October 1995 in Qom, Iran.
-The Specialized library on Islam and Iran has undergone alteration during the last 25 years including change the location of the library four times.
+The Specialized Library on Islam and Iran has undergone alteration during the last 25 years including change the location of the library four times.
 Over the years, newly published historical works from several international exhibitions in Syria, Egypt and Morocco, Mecca, Medina and Jeddah, and Arab and non-Arab countries has added the library collection.

 Affiliation

-The Specialized library on Islam and Iran is affiliated with the office of Ali al-Sistani, which is supervised by Javad Shahrestani.
+The Specialized Library on Islam and Iran is affiliated with the office of Ali al-Sistani, which is supervised by Javad Shahrestani.
 Rasul Jafarian is in charge of managing the library.